Django Material Kit PRO

 Here is a sample:

-At this point, the app should use MySql
+At this point, the app should use MySql for the persistence layer.

 The existing codebase can be extended with ease with new apps and features.
-Here are the steps that create a new application named polls
+Here are the steps that create a new application named polls.

 Create a new app using

-command (make sure you are in the root of the project)
+startappcommand (make sure you are in the root of the project)

 Write a simple view for the new app - Edit